latantl/game-of-life-python/README.md

 # game-of-life-python
-Game of Life application written in python.
+Game of Life application written for interpreter python3.6.